selleproyt/tradingnftbot/README.md

 Important while the script is running:
 1) There should be no other NFT Boxes on the wallet
 2) Chrome must be maximized to fill the entire window
-3) Do not close Chrome and Python (you can use paycharm)
+3) Do not close Chrome and Python (you can use pycharm)

 How to install the software.
 It consists of Python and js script.
 You must install chrome